SpaceXpanse/Metaverse/README.md

 a try.
 SpaceXpanse is free, so you don’t need to invest more than a bit of your spare time.
 Enjoy!

+P.S.
+Everyone can create a pull request for their metaverse to be added here or they can fork it altogether to create a completely different project within the platform.

 ## License

 SpaceXpanse is published as an Open Source project under the MIT License (see